YazoonDinalt/Parallel_prog/README.md

 The parallel programming course includes 4 tasks that are performed in different directories; each task has its own README, which indicates the conditions for completing the task

-- Task 1: In progress
+- Task 1: Done
-- Task 2: In progress
+- Task 2: Done
 - Task 3: In progress
 - Task 4: In progress
 - Task 5: In progress